OceannTwT/era-cot/README.md

 ## Citation

-If you ERA-CoT help your work, please cite:
+If you found that ERA-CoT helps your work, please cite:

 ```bibtex
 @article{liu2024era,